4nd2in/edu/pages/LPI Essentials.md

 ### Questions
 	- #### 1.
 How is Debian GNU/Linux different from Ubuntu?
 Name two aspects.
-		- Debian was first developed in 1994 whereas Ubuntu startet in 2004
+		-
 		- Debian's main goal is reliability.
-The goal of Ubuntu is ease of use
+The goal of Ubuntu is ease of use and therefore is more recommended for beginners.
 	- #### 2.
 What are the most common environments/platforms Linux is used for?
 Name three different environments/platforms and name one distribution you can use for each.
 		- Servers -> Debian
 		- Embedded Systems -> Android